Reconsider your need to travel to Bangladesh due to a high threat of terrorist attack and an uncertain security situation. See

 Always get a police report when reporting a crime.

 Tourism services and products

 To complain about tourism services or products, contact your service provider directly.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
 For consular assistance, contact the Australian High Commission in Dhaka.

 184 Gulshan Avenue

-In a consular emergency if you are unable to contact the High Commission you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.